 In this post: If you’re looking to make life simple this year, these life hacks for home are perfect for you, with 25 things to do this year to make it easy.⇒

-My word of the year for this coming year is EASY.
+My word of the year is EASY.

 I’m all about making it easy.

-Maybe it’s a result of the disarray of the past year or the things I learned by the interruptions to my normal schedule.
+Maybe it’s a result of the disarray of the recent past or the things I learned by the interruptions to my normal schedule.
 Or maybe it’s just that I’m getting older and more tired.